 The first two ways to retire earlier were to take on more risks.
 But you can also retire earlier by increasing your savings rate.
 This fact should be clear from the first graph already.

 Now, we can see some more practical advice to reduce the years to your retirement.
 For this, you will have to increase your savings.

 There are two ways to increase your savings rate:

 - Increase your income

 The first, reducing your expenses, is more potent.
-Indeed, reducing your expenses has a double effect: increasing your savings each month and reducing your target FI Number.
-But, reducing your expenses has a limit.
+Indeed, reducing your expenses has a double effect: increasing your monthly savings and reducing your target FI Number.
+But reducing your expenses has a limit.
 You cannot practically cut down your costs to zero, especially in a country like Switzerland.

-While it is less effective mathematically, increasing your income is very potent as well.
+While it is less effective mathematically, increasing your income is also very potent.
 And it has higher limits than reducing your expenses.
 If you grow your income a lot, with your own business, for instance, it could become straightforward to retire early.

 And obviously, you can also work on the two fronts and do both.
 For more information, I have an article about whether you should reduce your expenses or increase your income.

 The easier way to increase your savings rate and hence reduce the years to your retirement is to reduce your expenses.